USS AMERICA LHA 6

 From November 18-20, USS America conducted the Lightning Carrier Proof of Concept Demonstration as the first shipboard F-35B integration demonstration alongside other USMC Air Combat Element assets; Moored at Berth 6, Pier 13 on Nov.
 21.

-December 5, LHA 6 departed homeport for an eight-day underway to participate in a Missile Exercise (MISSILEX), with the USS San Diego (LPD 22) and USS Pearl Harbor (LSD 52), and to conduct routine training off the coast of southern California; Underway again from January 10-11.
+December 5, LHA 6 departed homeport for an eight-day underway to participate in a Missile Exercise (MISSILEX), with the USS San Diego (LPD 22) and USS Pearl Harbor (LSD 52), and to conduct routine training; Underway again from January 10-11.

 January 13, 2017 Rear Adm.
 Cathal S. O’Connor relieved Rear Adm.
 Daniel H. Fillion as Commander, Expeditionary Strike Group (ESG) 3 during a change-of-command ceremony aboard the America at Pier 13.